These articles on “work life” were originally published by Washington jobs.com a subsidiary of the Washington Post

 How do I select a career counselor or coach?

-What sort of help will prove useful in defining and achieving your work life goals?
+What sort of career help will prove useful in defining and achieving your work life goals?

-Here in Washington DC, arguably the work-a-holic Capitol of the country, many professionals lament that they are not-entirely-fulfilled in their jobs or that they do not have enough time for family, friends, hobbies and community involvement.
+In Washington DC, arguably the work-a-holic Capitol of the country, many professionals lament that they are not-entirely-fulfilled in their jobs or that they do not have enough time for family, friends, hobbies and community involvement.
 Yet, they are uncertain about how to go about changing their situation.
 Moreover, they lack clarity as to whether they need professional help.
 And, if so, what kind?
-Some ask, “how do I know if I need psychotherapy, career coaching, family support or something else.”
+Some ask, “how do I know if I need psychotherapy, career coaching (aka career counseling), family support or something else.”
 These are important questions to ask because, often, people pursue work-life coaching or psychotherapy without first undergoing a thoughtful psychoanalytically-informed, career assessment designed to develop a deeper understanding about what sort of help would be most useful in achieving their work-life goals.
-Those who discover that career coaching is warranted may be unsure as to how to select a career coach.
+Those who discover that career counseling is warranted may be unsure as to how to select a career counselor.

 If you are interested in a consultation, feel free to call me at: 301.656.9650.
 Please streamline this process by making it easy for me to reach you.
 Leave your day and evening numbers and the time that it’s best to reach you.
 I welcome your call.